 String of Turtles (Peperomia prostrata)

-A small trailing peperomia with tiny round leaves patterned like turtle shells.
+The string of turtles is a small trailing peperomia with tiny round leaves patterned like turtle shells.
 Charming, compact, and genuinely easy.

 How to Buy Rare Plants Without Getting Scammed